Boards, Councils, and Commissions

-The Horse Racing Advisory Commission was created within the Department of Agriculture and Rural Development to establish procedures governing the operation and promotion of horse racing in this state, and make recommendations to the legislature that would improve the regulatory structure of horse racing with a goal of maintaining its long-term viability in Michigan.
+The Horse Racing Advisory Commission was created within the Department of Agriculture & Rural Development to establish procedures governing the operation and promotion of horse racing in this state and make recommendations to the legislature that would improve the regulatory structure of horse racing with a goal of maintaining its long-term viability in Michigan.

 The Large Carnivore Act was created in 2000 due to public health and safety concerns related to ownership of large carnivores, including animal care issues and major injury and fatality incidents.
 The statute as passed did not allow zoos to run or participate in breeding programs for these animals.
 After several years of discussions and negotiations, the Legislature amended the Act in 2018 to allow for breeding programs.
 The Large Carnivore Breeding Advisory Committee was also created to provide input on the applications for the licenses that are now available.